Numerical methods for backward stochastic differential equations: A survey: Forward numerical methods

-This work is extended in \citep{importance_samp1, FBSDE_Importance}, where the authors introduce a variance reduced version of the forward approximation scheme by means of importance sampling, or more specifically, by means of a measure transformation based on a general Radon-Nikodym derivative.
-The importance sampling technique is generalized from simulating expectations to computing the initial value of a FBSDE.
-The convergence of this modified and fully implementable numerical method is proved and the success of the involved generalized importance sampling is illustrated by numerical examples in the context of financial option pricing.
-We also find a fully forwardlooking numerical method in \citep{Fujii:2015aa}, where the non-linear driver of the FBSDE is treated as a perturbation and consequently the FBSDE is converted into a series of decoupled linear FBSDE.
+We also find a fully forward-looking numerical method in \cite{Fujii:2015aa}, where the non-linear driver of the FBSDE is treated as a perturbation and consequently the FBSDE is converted into a series of decoupled linear FBSDE.
 The method proposed for approximating these linear FBSDEs uses an interacting particle method in order to perform the involved integration steps, as opposed to using direct Monte Carlo simulation.
-Finally, in \citep{briand2014}, we find a forward method based on a Wiener chaos expansion, Picard iterations and Malliavin calculus techniques.
+The homotopy analysis method has been reported effective \cite{zhong_liao_2017} for FBSDEs.
+The coupled FBSDEs are transformed into a control problem \cite{10.1214/EJP.v10-295} by discretizing the backward component in the forward direction and are simulated by combining the standard backward discretization with Picard iterations \cite{10.1214/07-AAP448}.
+Finally, a forward method can be found in \cite{briand2014} based on a Wiener chaos expansion, Picard iterations and Malliavin calculus techniques.